racket/rhombus/enforestation/0000-enforestation.md

 For opinions on non-transitive operator precedence, see [Jeff Walker's blog post](https://blog.adamant-lang.org/2019/operator-precedence/).

-Although lexicon-like name resolution could be implemented to some degree through a prefix macro that works in any space, that approach would not interact well with precedence or multiple contexts that use the same mapping space (such as definitions and expressions).
+Although hierarchical name resolution could be implemented to some degree through a prefix macro that works in any space, that approach would not interact well with precedence or multiple contexts that use the same mapping space (such as definitions and expressions).
 For